Contact for Apply for a registration and title for a vehicle purchased from a dealer

-Have the agent stamp and sign an application for registration & title (RMV-1 form).
+- Have the agent stamp and sign an application for registration and title.
 If you purchased the vehicle from an out-of-state dealer, the agent must complete the form.
 If you purchased the vehicle from a Massachusetts dealer, they must they must complete and sign the form.

-With the completed RMV-1 must have the bill of sale and one of the following documents:
+The completed application must have the bill of sale and one of the following documents:

 If you present the certificate of origin or the previous owner's title, check for the following on the back:

 - You and the dealer or the previous owner(s) must sign the back of either of these forms